WDWidanage/Simscape-Battery-Library/README.md

 1. A thermally coupled Equivalent Circuit Model (first order) with look-up-tables for the parameters (**TECM**)
 2. A thermally coupled Equivalent Circuit Model with Diffusion (**TECMD**)
 3. A thermally coupled Single Particle Model with Electrolyte (**TSPMe**)
-4. A thermally coupled Single Particle Model with Electrolyte and ageing (**TSPMeA**).
+4. A thermally coupled Single Particle Model with Electrolyte and Ageing (**TSPMeA**).
 Ageing includes SEI growth, Li-plating and negative electrode porosity reduction.
 - A few utility components to define the interface conditions with the battery models
     - a simple battery cycler with CCCV charging,
     - a general electrical source - I/V/P